mufenqwq/TypeTerra/README.md

 # TypeTerra
-Personal implementation of a simple version of vim.
+My personal implementation of a simple version of vim.